 The Board of Trustees encourages universities to provide academic programs that are of interest to students and that Mississippi employers need to grow and prosper, while avoiding unnecessary duplication of programs.
 All programs are reviewed annually and proposed new programs are evaluated to avoid unnecessary program duplication.
-In Academic Year 2020-2021, there were 10 academic programs added, 26 academic programs eliminated, four academic programs suspended, and four academic programs consolidated into two programs.
-Additionally, 13 certificate programs were added, and one was deleted.
+In Academic Year 2021-2022, there were 12 academic programs added, 11 academic programs eliminated, three academic programs suspended, and three academic programs consolidated into one program.
+Additionally, 16 certificate programs were added, and one was deleted.